joanllobera/joanllobera.github.io/_teaching/animation-foundations.md

 3D Character animation is a tricky business.
 It involves complicated mathematics, handcrafted efforts, and a plethora of techniques.
 In 2017 I was asked to organize a course to teach these topics.
 I came up with a syllabus that covers the following topics:
- 1. 3D Rotations (particularly using Quaternions and Axis Angle representations)
+ 1. 3D Rotations
- 2. Direct and Inverse Kinematics (Gradient Descent, CCD, Fabrik)
+ 2. Direct and Inverse Kinematics
- 3. Animations in a game engine (From Motion Builder to Unity3D)
+ 3. Animations in a game engine
  4. Physics for animation in game engines

   There is also a fair amount of emphasis on practical aspects of programming, like: